ialbert/bio/docs/bio-table.md

     cat genomes.gb | bio table | head

-by default prints ids and size (sequence lengths):
+by default it prints the id, size, type and gene associated with each sequence:

 ```{r, code=xfun::read_utf8('code/table1.txt'), eval=F}
 ```